Application and enrollment

-Here on these pages you can find all information about the application procedure with foreign certificates as well as information about enrollment at Hochschule RheinMain.
+You can find all information about the application procedure with foreign certificates as well as information about enrollment at Hochschule RheinMain here.

 You normally apply via the uni-assist applicant portal.
 You can find the exceptions to this below in the section exception from the uni-assist procedure